pounard/goat-query/docs/query/basics.rst

 .. warning::

-   **Never allow arbitrary user values to pass down as ExpressionRaw SQL string**: since they are not properly escaped, they represent a security risk.
+   **Never allow arbitrary user values to pass down as RawExpression SQL string**: since they are not properly escaped, they represent a security risk.

    **Keep them for edge cases the builder can't do**.

-The ``ExpressionRaw`` object allows you to pass arbitrary parameters that must refer to :ref:`parameters placehoders <query-parameter-placeholder>` within the expression arbitrary SQL string, example usage on a select query adding an arbitrary raw expression to the where clause:
+The ``RawExpression`` object allows you to pass arbitrary parameters that must refer to :ref:`parameters placehoders <query-parameter-placeholder>` within the expression arbitrary SQL string, example usage on a select query adding an arbitrary raw expression to the where clause: